hvdwolf/XSofiaTweaker/README.md

 # XSofiaTweaker
-### Will most probably be renamed to XSofiaTweaker or XSofiaModder (or something like that)

 This xposed module:
 * captures the hardware keys from the Joying unit and allows you to reprogram them.
 This must/can be configured from the Settings (sub)screen.
 * allows you to switch on/off the nokill.